Stratio/stratio-connector-decision/doc/src/site/sphinx/First_Steps.rst

 Now we must run the connector.

-The last step is to attach the connector to the cluster created before.
+And attach the connector to the cluster created before.

 ::